What is LASIK (Laser Assisted In-Situ Keratomileusis)?

 For some individuals, particularly those with thin corneas or corneas with irregular epithelium (skin), LASIK may not be the best option.
+PRK was the original laser vision correction option used in the early 1990s before the development of LASIK.
 A PRK procedure eliminates the flap, instead removing a thin layer of epithelial tissue from the surface of the cornea to perform the treatment.
 The epithelial layer then grows back over, usually within a week following the procedure.
 PRK patients should understand that recovery times after PRK are longer than recovery times after LASIK.
+Your doctor can help you plan for time off needed during your recovery.

 Is laser vision correction covered by my insurance?